 Pigmentation has many different ways of presenting, whether it is melasma, hormonal pigmentation, sun damage or post-iflammatory pigment - it’s important to understand exactly what it is and how to protect yourself against it.

 Without going into too much science, pigment is caused by the overproduction of melanin in the skin.
 Pigments are coloured substances from normal clusters of cells that give skin its colour.
 They are produced by the melanocyte cells located in the basal layer of the epidermis.
 Skin pigmentation problems occur because the body produces either too much or too little melanin, resulting in darker skin patches, freckles and uneven skin tone, caused by the uneven distribution of melanin.
 This is made worse by unprotected sun exposure or hormonal activity (common causes are use of birth control pill or pregnancy).
 Most skin pigment conditions can be treated with the right active ingredients, vigilant sun protection and an understanding of what caused the pigment to present in the first place.

 WHAT MAKES IT WORSE?

-Pigmentation is stimulated by several factors including ultraviolet light, oestrogen, melanocyte stimulating hormones (MSH), stress, inflammation, injury and heat.
+Pigmentation is stimulated by several factors including ultraviolet light, progesterone, melanocyte stimulating hormones (MSH), stress, inflammation, injury and heat.
 All of these things can make it manifest or worsen, but all can be avoided with targeted lifestyle changes and nutrition.

-MEDIK8 PRODUCTS TO COMBAT PIGMENTATION
+SKINCARE PRODUCTS TO COMBAT PIGMENTATION

 If pigment is a concern for you, contact Mi:skn Clinic for a consultation to discuss a personalised treatment protocol to a radiant, clear, pigment free complexion.